 Schilo’s

-The Sternewirth at Hotel Emma
+Sternwirth at the Hotel Emma

 Part of the original Pearl brewery built in the late 1880s, Sternewirth is located in what was the taproom, where workers could enjoy a free pint.
 Today the room with twenty-five-foot high ceilings beckons, with cozy leather seating arrangements and private corners.

 If you plan to go (and you should) book a table in one of the old brew tanks.
 It’s hard to explain, but the seating is semi-private, cozy, and has a Morocco meets elegant vibe: low round table, semi-circular seating built-in, and lots of pillows.
-It’s so unique that when I was there people kept coming over to have a peek inside.
-(If you click on the link for the Sternewirth above, you’ll see it).

 The Alamo